Can the beneficiaries amend the terms of a deceased's Will with a Deed of Family Arrangement?

 What issues need to be considered?

-Each person's Will and assets in their deceased estate are different so a Deed of Family Arrangement has no particular fixed form.
+Each person's Will and assets in their deceased estate are different so a Deed of Family Arrangement has no particular fixed form or clauses.
 Depending upon the circumstances, the parties to a Deed of Family Arrangement will need to consider, amongst other things:

 What are the assets and liabilities of the deceased's estate and how will the deceased estate be divided?